 As a whole, we like this shoe for its fit and wearability.
 The performance of Butora Brava is only fair, but few shoes in the kid's market have excellent performance.
 Instead, comfort tends to be the priority.
-We did also find some areas where this shoe outshines others in the category.

 Kids climbing shoes are not known to be excellent at edging, and that rings true with these shoes.
 The Brava is a soft, flexible shoe that has a hard time standing on small footholds.
 They would be much better at edging if they were slightly downturned and a bit stiffer.

 This shoe is a lot like the adult La Sportiva Mythos in that it excels at moderate crack climbing.
 It's got a symmetric narrow flat last with low profile toe box that fits well into cracks "hand size" and down.
-A sticky rubber toe rand helps to protect the toes and add extra friction, which naturally provides more comfort and confidence in the crack climbing performance of the shoes.
+A sticky rubber toe rand helps to protect the toes and adds extra friction, which naturally provides more comfort and confidence in the crack climbing performance of the shoes.

 The butyl Butora F5 rubber also has great friction in cracks and has no issues on moderate terrain.
 Even though it's an extremely flexible shoe, it is quite rigid across the width of the toe box and does a good job of protecting the foot because it retains quite a bit of its flat shape in cracks, allowing the feet to stay in their natural position.

-The narrow, slender shape of the to box on the Brava helps make this shoe decent at climbing pockets, but if the shoe were a bit stiffer, it would be appreciated.
+The narrow, slender shape of the to box on the Brava helps make this shoe decent at climbing pockets, but if the shoes were a bit stiffer, it would be appreciated.
 The flexible sole that hurts the performance on small edges is also what prevents this shoe from being better on pockets, but the shape and volume of the shoe are at least working in their favor.
 However, when the climbing steepens, the performance suffers greatly.

-The rigid forefoot that helps with crack climbing, works against this shoe when it comes to sensitivity.
-Even though it's super light and flexible, that lateral stiffness makes it difficult to really feel the rock.
+The rigid forefoot that helps with crack climbing works against this shoe when it comes to sensitivity.
+Even though it's super light and flexible, that lateral stiffness makes it difficult to feel the rock.
 But don't feel that just because it's not a sensitive shoe, that you can't smear on small holds.

 This shoe smears and slab climbs extremely well despite the lack of sensitivity.
 As the kids start to learn about sensitivity in shoes, they can check out what the market has to offer.
-Out of those we tested, the La Sportiva Maverink, with its No-Edge technology, was by far the most sensitive and responsive but takes a little time to get used to.
-The Evolv Venga also performs well when you need a sensitive shoe that doesn't cost $120.
-In all fairness to the Maverink though, the $120 price tag is totally worth it.

 The Brava was one of the most comfortable shoes we tested.
 While it's more narrow, and lower volume than the others, it is closer to the right amount of space for the average kid's foot.
 All the other shoes had more dead space over the toes.